aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - No dependencies from other mods or scripts;
 - Manually define which markers the faction can use as spawn-points;
-- NEW! - Sectorize which groups can spawn through many sectorized spawn-point options of their faction;
+- Sectorize which groups can spawn through many sectorized spawn-point options of their faction;
 - Create unlimited different types of spawn-points (including air paradrop) for one or more factions;
 - Spawn-points can be triggered by mission starts, Timer delay (down count), Trigger activation, and Target status (unit killed or building destroyed);
 - Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns (sectorized or not);